 It can be overwhelming to have to pay for an endless list of platforms just to keep your business running — a CRM platform, an HR platform, a data platform, a marketing platform, etc. The list goes on.

 However, in an attempt to save money in the short run, you may be exposing yourself to lost sales productivity, and even a potential class-action lawsuit by relying on manual calculations of sales commissions.

 Here are the three main reasons businesses lose money when they attempt to calculate commissions manually.

-When your finance team is preoccupied with manually calculating commissions, they have less bandwidth for activities that can help you focus on growth, such as sales planning and financial modeling.
+And when you're preoccupied with manually calculating commissions, there's less bandwidth for activities that can help you focus on growth, such as sales planning and financial modeling.

-However, errors can also be devastating.
-Perhaps the most famous example of this is when JP Morgan lost $6 billion due to a copy/paste spreadsheet error!
+However, human errors can also be devastating.
+Perhaps the most infamous example of this is when JP Morgan lost $6 billion due to a copy/paste spreadsheet error!

 The impact of making overpayments as a result of human error is quite obvious.
 However, making underpayments can actually be worse than making overpayments to your sales team.